RMHolsen/audrey_three_beta/devlog.md

 After some intermittent frustration at the Erubi bug still happening... fixed the bug on main.
 (See project notes) Also cleared another minor bug about not finding user.id=1; turns out you really do need to type "rails db:migrate RAILS_ENV=development" and not "rails db:migrate"
 Will study further the difference between the two.

+## 9 January 2021
+Set up the route for a welcome info page (static/info.html.erb) Set up redirect in Users Conteroller for welcome info page Did not write the welcome info page, that's for when I'm not down with a virus Did not test the welcome info page, that's for... etc. But this is a simple thing on the to-do list I can clear now.